U2C9727A4/oorrp/SPECIFICATION.md

 maver is the major version.
 miver is the minor version.

-During an error, rsiz, rid, oid, rpcid, otype, maver and miver are echoed back.
-the CRC is recomputed.

 ## rid and async
 RID applies *per client*.
 If a server is handling multiple clients, RID collisions among clients are allowed.